pneyrinck/corecontrol/README.md

 ```
 The JSON representation of a module must follow the JSON schema for a Core Control module:

+TBD - Link For Module Schema

-Note that the module has a key/value object named "controls."
+Note that a module's JSON has a key/value object named "controls."
 The "controls" object represents the module's controls.

 ###### Core Control Controls

 Controls are a fundamental part of Core Control.
 For a model, a control is a piece of the data model exposed so it can be changed for some useful purpose.
 For a surface, a control is a piece of the user interface that a user interacts with.
-An adapter can implement a mapping between the two types so that as a user changes a surface control, a model control changes.
-Core Control uses a JSON schema to represent a control.
+An adapter can implement a mapping so that as a user changes a surface control, a model control changes.
+Core Control uses a JSON schema for controls.
 Here is a partial JSON representation of an audio volume control:
 ```
 {
   type:'continuous',
   name:'Volume',
   valueNumber:0.707,
   valueString:'-3.0',
+  minimumValueNumber: 0.0,
+  maximumValueNumber: 1.0,
   units:'dB',
   taper:{...}
   enabled:true,